Welcome Food Runners Warriors:

 As Molly, our South Bay Marketing person would say “What kind of volunteer work allows you to literally feed large numbers of people in a short amount of time?”
 “And fast food doesn’t count”, she say, cheekily!

-So here are some questions you may have regarding being a food runner.
+So here are some helpful tips as a food runner.

 What are some of the best practices for a wonderful and successful food run experience?